gregogolla/gregogolla.github.io/docs/finances.md

 ![alt text](images/6.2.1_Allocation_Added.png "Allocation added")

-?>Contribution records with a status as `Pending` will not be included in a members total contributions until the `Treasurer` marks it as `Approved`.
+?>Contribution records with a status as `Pending` will not be included in a members total contributions sum until the `Treasurer` marks it as `Approved`.

 ##	My Loans
 This page displays a table which lists the displays the details of loans given to the account.